CreativeSlave/New-Base-Project/README.md

 As for me, I like simple instructions, such as do this, then that, so that is what I am trying to do here.
 Its hard where to assume what a person might or might not know, and what level of instruction to provide.
 I usually prefer implicit instructions.
 By the way, here is a guide on Markdown: https://daringfireball.net/projects/markdown/basics

+>Oh, by the way there is something you should know, and its confusing.
+Unlike installing an Application on a computer whereas its in only one place, a node module, or bower component can either be installed in just your project or saved in a global location on your computer.
+So, take note of command options such as "-g", and "--save-dev".
+My preference is to put packages in a global location, but there are many cases where you just want to install it for a project - such as compatibility, and sharing.
+But it is common to have bower_components, and node_modules within your project.
+This does not mean you need to distribute these, and we typically don't unless you yourself are creating a component or module.
+So, we update the ".gitignore" file to ignore these directories.
+I purposely included the ".gitignore" for you to see here.
+Check it out and you will see that I am ignoring these directories and files.

 ###Start by creating a Basic Setup with Bower
 I just can't live without Bower now that its here.
 See http://bower.io In their words